A small vehicle journey

 Prototype

-A scooter ride.
-The service operator allows the user to reserve the vehicle for a few minutes.
+This is the prototype of a scooter ride.
+The service operator allowed the user to reserve the vehicle for a few minutes.

 The Integration

-The modules can be integrated into any application and the design is customized to fit the brand.
+The modules could be integrated into any application and the design was customized to fit the brand.
 This would be an example of the integration of the mobility solution in an event application.
-The user may use vehicles to reach the meeting point.
+The user could use vehicles to reach the meeting point.